cantaloupe-project/cantaloupe/README.md

 Upgrading is usually just a matter of downloading a new version and running it.
-Sometimes there are backwards-incompatible changes to the configuration file structure, though, so check the following upgrade steps.
+Sometimes there are backwards-incompatible changes to the configuration file structure, though, so check below to see if there is anything more to be done.

 ## 1.0-beta2 to 1.0-beta3